clicon/clixon-docs/xml.rst

     xml_child_rm(xp, i);

-In both these cases, the child ``x`` can be used inserted under another parent.
+In both these cases, the child ``x`` can be used as a stand-alone tree, or being inserted under another parent.

 Copying
 -------